-- The teacher starts to explain the recommended levels of water intake per day - Hints about different types of drinks and their nutritional profile - Give tips to drink more during the day - Teach about tap water and the importance of recyclable water bottles - Teach about different intake of water needed based on age and PA
+The teacher starts to explain the recommended levels of water intake per day

+- Hints about different types of drinks and their nutritional profile - Give tips to drink more during the day - Teach about tap water and the importance of recyclable water bottles - Teach about different intake of water needed based on age and PA

-Discussion about the different types of drinks and their nutritional profile (i.e. coke, tè, fruit juice, energy drink,...) → ranking from best to worse?
+- Discussion about the different types of drinks and their nutritional profile (i.e. coke, tè, fruit juice, energy drink,...) → ranking from best to worse? - Discuss also: nutritional value and advised amount of alcohol and coffee?